A step-by-step guide to writing a constitution for a small community group.

 Any member who has not paid their membership fee for one year will be contacted by the committee, who will then decide whether that member is deemed to have resigned.

 Any offensive behaviour, including racist, sexist or inflammatory remarks, will not be permitted.
 Anyone behaving in an offensive way or breaking the equal opportunities policy may be asked not to attend further meetings or to resign from the group if an apology is not given or the behaviour is repeated.
 The individual concerned shall have the right to be heard by the management committee, accompanied by a friend, before a final decision is made.

 4. Equal Opportunities

-Wild about Brighton Youth Group will not discriminate on the grounds of gender, race, colour, ethnic or national origin, sexuality, disability, religious or political belief, marital status or age.
+Wild about Brighton Youth Group will not discriminate on the grounds of sex, race (including colour, ethnic or national origin), sexual orientation, disability, gender reassignment, religious or political belief, pregnancy or maternity, marital status or age.

 5. Officers and committee

 The business of the group will be carried out by a Committee elected at the Annual General Meeting.
 The Committee will meet as necessary and not less than four times a year.

 The Committee will consist of 8 members, and be composed of 4 officers and 4 committee members.
 Up to 2 additional members may be co-opted onto the committee at the discretion of the committee.

 - Chair, who shall chair both general and committee meetings